Animations: Development of CO₂ Emissions

 The DEPA 2070 project was completed at the end of 2024.
 The main findings are published in a detailed project report as well as a concise summary.

-Despite differing development pathways, all scenarios examined show that technological innovations are crucial to securing the long-term competitiveness of the aviation industry.
-Especially the early deployment of alternative propulsion systems and energy sources offers not only ecological but also economic opportunities in global markets.
+The scenarios examined demonstrate that technological innovations are crucial to securing the long-term competitiveness of the aviation industry.
+In particular, the early adoption of alternative propulsion systems and energy sources offers not only ecological but also economic opportunities in the global market.

 DEPA 2070 builds on the findings of its predecessor project, DEPA 2050, which was conducted between 2019 and 2020.
 DEPA 2050 laid the groundwork for the regular development of holistic aviation scenarios and forecasts within the DLR and showed that a doubling of demand by 2050 is likely – a demand that cannot be sustainably met using current technologies.
 The project report concluded that innovative technologies and alternative fuels are essential for the future of aviation and that their market introduction must be accelerated.